Mouthguards: An Overview

 - Personalized fit

-A custom mouthguard fits snug to your teeth.
-It’s comfortable but tight enough that you don’t have to do anything to make sure it stays in place.
+A custom mouthguard fits snugly to your teeth.
+Its comfortable but tight enough that you dont have to do anything to make sure it stays in place.
 You can speak and talk with it in, as well as drink water.
-Since you don’t need to clench your teeth for it to stay in, you don’t have to worry about the consequences that come with clenching your jaw.
+Since you dont need to clench your teeth for it to stay in, you dont have to worry about the consequences that come with clenching your jaw.

-You cannot use a sports mouthguards and nightguards for the same function.
+You cannot use a sports mouthguard and night mouthguard for the same function.
 Each kind will perform a specific function.
 Sports mouthguards are bulkier and lighter.
 The material will absorb hard impacts.
-Nightguards are made of a thinner plastic material that repositions your jaw and prevents your teeth from grinding together.
+Night guard for teeth is made of a thinner plastic material that repositions your jaw and prevents your teeth from grinding together.
 They cannot withstand impacts.
 Using them for other purposes can damage both your teeth and the mouthguard.